rafaelmanzanorivera/fileless-payload-loader/README.md

 # fileless-payload-loader
-Loads an encoded payload directly on memory to avoid antivirus detection and runs it.
+Decrypts containing AES encoded payload directly on memory to avoid antivirus detection and runs it.